Frequently Asked Questions

 The vast majority of our bunk counselors started with us as campers and grew up in the Pyles Camp family.
 We helped raise them, and they know the Pyles Camp’s traditions and philosophy inside and out.
 It also means that they are easily able to transfer the Camp's core values to our campers.
 Our counselors are college-aged or older.
 Even though we have watched these young adults grown up with us, we perform yearly background checks and cross-check them on the U.S. Department of Justice National Sex Offender registry.

-Each counselor undergoes 12 days of Pyles Leadership Training (PLT) to even become a counselor.
-Plus a yearly 7 days thorough training prior to the start of camp, covering topics such as: First Aid/CPR Training, safety and risk management issues, team building, counseling skills and communication and teaching skills.
+Each counselor undergoes a yearly 6 days thorough training prior to the start of camp, covering topics such as: First Aid/CPR Training, safety and risk management issues, team building, counseling skills and communication and teaching skills.

 Please do not bring the following: